CavernCrawlers/CavernCrawlers.github.io/RankOneSpells.md

 The number of creatures affected may be increased by +1 creature per +1 Rank.

-## Gather Shadows
+## Gather Mist/Shadows
 **Casting Ability:** Wisdom<br/>
 **Casting Time:** 1 action<br/>
 **Range:** Near<br/>
 **Area:** Medium<br/>
 **Duration:** 10 minutes<br/>
 **Save:** none<br/>
-This spell fills a 5 ft cube with impenetrable shadows, blocking normal sight and low-light vision.
+This spell fills a 5 ft cube with impenetrable mist or shadows, blocking normal sight and low-light vision.
 Darkvision will still penetrate the area of effect.
 Any creatures within the affected area gain the [blinded](Combat.md#Blinded) condition so long as they remain in that area.

 Increasing this spell's rank by 1 allows it to also block Darkvision.